danielewworrall/harmonicConvolutions/README.md

 - [x] Longer tutorial

 # HNet Tensorflow Tutorial
-Athough it is possible to use the low-level API exposed in 'harmonic_network_ops.py', we recommend using the new 'lite' API which provides an interface close to tensorflow's own.
+Athough it is possible to use the low-level API exposed in 'harmonic_network_ops.py', we recommend using the new 'lite' API, which provides an interface close to tensorflow's own.
 In this section, we will show how to build a model for MNIST and explain how each operation works and what we need to be careful of.
-We would like to note at the outset, that no special optimiser or training procedure is needed if the network is set up correctly.
+We would like to note at the outset that no special optimiser or training procedure is needed if the network is set up correctly.

 To get started with reproducing the network from the paper, we import the relevant functions as follows:
 ```python
 import harmonic_network_lite as hn_lite